30+ Sea Creature Facts From Monsters to Masters! (Free Printables)

 Dolphins are regarded as the most charming sea creatures due to their cuteness and high intelligence.

-Research has shown that dolphins possess comparable intelligence to that of apes, and their brain evolution is strikingly similar to that of humans.
+Research has shown that dolphins possess comparable intelligence to apes and that their brain evolution is strikingly similar to that of humans.

 They are highly social and often swim together in groups for activities like hunting and playing.